 Our success and ability to compete is dependent in part upon our proprietary information.
 We rely on a combination of patents, trade secrets, copyright and trademark laws, nondisclosure and other contractual agreements and technical measures to protect our intellectual property rights.
 These are either developed internally or obtained from acquisitions such as RetinaLabs and Ocunetics.
 We file patent applications to protect technology, inventions and improvements that are significant to the development of our business.
-We have been issued 28 United States patents and 20 foreign patents on the technologies related to our continuing products and processes, which have expiration dates ranging from 2017 to 2034.
-We have 9 pending patent applications that have been filed.
+Our patent portfolio includes 25 active United States patents and 13 active foreign patents on the technologies related to our continuing products and processes, which have expiration dates ranging from 2018 to 2034.
+We have 10 patent applications pending in the United States and 12 foreign patent applications pending.
 Our patent applications may not be approved.